Language learning tip: focus on conversation

-But remember, the greatest return on investment in language learning is forcing yourself to speak and communicate with others.
+But remember, the greatest return on investment in language learning is forcing yourself to speak Italian and communicate with Italian speakers.

 When you’re sitting in your bedroom with a book or a software program, you’re not being forced to formulate meaning and significance in the new language on the spot.

-Instead, you’re encouraged to parrot and copy concepts and patterns you’ve observed elsewhere in the materials to learn Italian .
+Instead, you’re encouraged to parrot and copy new words and patterns you’ve observed elsewhere in the materials for the best learning experience.

-These are two different types of learning and one is far more useful than the other.
+These are two different types of language learning and one is far more useful than the other.

 It’s also usually the most expensive use of time, depending on the language and country.

-But if you have the money to learn Italian , grabbing a solid tutor and sitting with him or her for a few hours every day is the fastest way to learn a new language I’ve ever found.
+But if you have the money to for learning Italian, grabbing a solid tutor and sitting with him or her for a few hours every day is the fastest way to learn a new language I’ve ever found.

 If you can’t afford 1-on-1 tutoring, find a language buddy online.
 There is a number of websites of foreigners who want to learn English who would be willing to trade practice time in their native language for practice in yours.

-On the contrary, you get a really poor return for your time and effort in group classes to learn Italian because:
+On the contrary, you get a really poor return for your time and effort in group classes for learning Italian because: